sarvasvarora/comp598/README.md

 - Execute `pyb install` to install dependencies, build the project, and install the `cloud` CLI to interact with the cloud application.
 - Available scripts and commands:
   - `setup-env`: sets up the default environment variables to run various components of the project.
 By default, everything runs on localhost (127.0.0.1).
 The frontend runs on port 3000, the resource manager on port 8000, and the proxy on port 9000.
+  - `cleanup`: to cleanup the docker containers created by the proxy.
+This is automatically called in the proxy if anything goes wrong, however, you may also manually call it to delete the containers.
   - `cloud`: the CLI app to interact with the cloud application.
 More on this later.
   - `pyb run_proxy`: runs the proxy.
   - `pyb run_resource_manager`: runs the resource manager.